 It was at the time of the early growth and new awareness of landscaping that West Virginia Nurserymen’s Association was formed.
 On July 1, 1939, 26 men contributed $2 each and formed an organization of nurserymen.
 The first meeting was held in Elkins.

 We cooperate with and support the West Virginia Department of Agriculture, publish a quarterly newsletter containing timely announcements regarding issues important to our members and contribute to the Horticultural Research Institute.
-We proudly support West Virginia college students studying horticulture and landscape architecture with scholarship opportunities.
+We support West Virginia college students studying horticulture and landscape architecture with scholarship opportunities.

 Thank you for your interest in WVNLA.